 Who is Sons of Norway?

 Sons of Norway is a Minnesota-based life insurance company issuing policies for over 125 years (since 1895).
-The Company operates in 37 states, offering a variety of insurance and retirement products at highly competitive rates.
-As of mid-2022, Sons of Norway had $791 million in life insurance in-force.
+The Company operates in 37 states and offers various insurance and retirement products at highly competitive rates.
+As of mid-2022, Sons of Norway had $791 million in life insurance.

 What is a fraternal insurance company?